 PUBLIC LIGHT BUS (Green Minibus and Red Minibus)

-The public light bus (PLB) was introduced in 1969 with a view to regulating the illegal operation of minibuses at the time.
-The total number of PLB's has been restricted to 4350 since 1976 and at the end of 2009 there were 4349 licenced public light buses (PLB's).
-The seating capacity was originally 14 but was increased to 16 in 1988.
-In 1972 the government introduced the PLB scheduled service (ie Green Minibus or "GMB") as against the "Red Minibus" (RMB) which has no scheduled route and can adjust services and fares to suit demand.
+The government introduced the PLB scheduled service (ie Green Minibus or "GMB") in 1972 as an addition to the "Red Minibus" (RMB) which has no scheduled route and can adjust services and fares to suit demand.
 Green Minibus routes, schedules and fares are controlled by the Transport Department.
-PLB's also less commonly referred to as "Maxicabs".
+Green Minibuses are also referred to as "Maxicabs" although less so nowadays.
 PLB's serve most areas of Hong Kong Island, Kowloon and the New Territories with just a few restrictions to areas of operation.
-In October 2008 one operator with a fleet of over 300 minibuses won permission to seek a judicial review of the current government restriction on number of buses and number of seats and this is still pending.
 Although the basic function of PLB's is to provide services to areas where patronage would not support high capacity carriers some services do partially or wholly duplicate franchised bus routes and often provide useful “feeder services” to MTR stations and transport interchanges.
 Where minibuses operate the same routes as franchised buses they generally tend to provide a faster and often more frequent service.
-Daily patronage of PLB's is about 1.86 million passenger trips.
+Daily patronage of PLB's, as the end of 2019, is about 1.48 million passenger trips.
 Since the government introduced generous incentive schemes in 2002 many PLB owners have replaced diesel vehicles with new LPG vehicles with the result that much of the fleet is now quite young.
 Incentives were also offered for owners to convert to electric powered vehicles but to date only one such vehicle exists.
 However in March 2010 three companies which operate almost half the entire fleet of minibuses announced they were cooperating with Hong Kong Productivity Council in a study to develop a hybrid fuel-electric plug-in minibus which could cut fuel consumption in half and reduce carbon emissions although the capital cost of the proposed minibuses would be higher than the current LPG and diesel models.
-If the study is successful the first hybrid minibuses could be introduced as early as 2012.
+Subsequently, in October 2013, twelve hybrid minibuses, developed by local company Green Mobility Innovations, began trials with three green minibus operators.
+Powered principally by rechargeable electric batteries the minibuses can operate for about 450km at 80km per hour before a small diesel engine kicks in.
+The hybrids cost HK$1.33 million each of which a HK$900,000 contribution for each of the minibuses has been made from the government’s green transport fund.

-There two types of public light bus are distinguished by colour of the roof, green or red;
+There are two types of public light bus are distinguished by colour of the roof, green or red;

 GREEN MINIBUS